US Supreme Court's Ginsburg being treated for recurrence of cancer - RFI

 Washington (AFP)

-US Supreme Court Justice Ruth Bader Ginsburg, the 87-year-old anchor of its liberal wing, said Friday that she is undergoing chemotherapy for a recurrence of cancer.
+US Supreme Court Justice Ruth Bader Ginsburg, the 87-year-old anchor of its liberal wing, said Friday that she is undergoing chemotherapy for a recurrence of cancer but will remain on the bench.

-Ginsburg, one of the four liberal justices on the nine-member court, said she plans to remain on the bench "as long as I can do the job full steam."
+Ginsburg, one of the four liberal justices on the nine-member court, said a biopsy in February had revealed lesions on her liver.

-"I remain fully able to do that," she said in a statement.

 Ginsburg's health is closely watched as President Donald Trump's administration seeks an opportunity to appoint a new justice who would tilt the court in a more solidly conservative direction, potentially shifting US law and social policy for decades.